-Dress Code Standards - Option A (Grades K-12)

-Available to both Elementary & Secondary Students (See backside for Gr 7-12 Alternative)
+Elementary Dress Code - (Grades K-6) See backside for Gr 7-12 Secondary Alternative

 It is the desire of Horizon to provide a productive learning environment that includes a safe and modest standard of dress and that enhances our educational goals.
 Our Dress Code Policy (5.22) serves to help us focus on learning and teaching while demonstrating a high standard of excellence to our community.
-The clothing should fit properly, be clean and not look worn.
+The clothing should fit properly, be clean, and not look worn.
 The cut and style of all school clothing must be modest, professional, and appropriately sized, not too baggy, and not skin tight.
-The student should wear the clothing in a neat and proper manner and be in-keeping with the following guidelines.
+The student should wear the clothing in a neat and proper manner and be in-keeping with the following guidelines, including Horizon activities.
 The administrator may declare a limited number of "special dress days".